- What is the SRC? What is the IRB?

 Do I need SRC approval BEFORE I can begin my project?
 What are the SRC guidelines and rules?

-Are there special rules for Software Engineering projects where software apps diagnose a human condition or disease?
+Are there special rules for Software Engineering projects developing models or apps to diagnose a human condition or disease?

 Are there special rules for Model Rockets?